 After learning about CoolTone, people want to know how much does the procedure cost.
-A simple question to a regulated answer Continue reading to discover what determines CoolTone cost and how you may save money on this procedure.
+Continue reading to discover what determines CoolTone cost and how you may save money on this procedure.

 What is CoolTone?

-It is important to understand this muscle building technique and how it applies to you.
-First let us address what is CoolTone?
-A process known as Magnetic Muscle Stimulation (MMS) via highly powered coils to send an electromagnetic current into targeted muscles safely.
+CoolTone uses a process known as Magnetic Muscle Stimulation (MMS) via highly powered coils to send an electromagnetic current into targeted muscles safely.
 This current causes the muscles to contract at superhuman speed and strength.
 A single treatment generates 20,000 supramaximal contractions.
 Such contractions result in muscle building and toning far beyond what you may achieve performing sit-ups and squats.

 Learn more about CoolTone >>